MbareteBot/2020-2021-Public/Robot/src/README.md

 ### Set Up intruccions:
 #### Visual Studio Code
 1. Clone this repository.
-2. Install and activate the LEGO Education EV3 extension or make your own ssh connection with the robot.
+2. Install and activate the LEGO® MINDSTORMS® EV3 MicroPython extension or make your own ssh connection with the robot.
 3. Run the main.py file and start coding!.